alexrudall/ruby-openai/README.md

       messages: messages
   })

+  puts second_response.dig("choices", 0, "message", "content")

   # At this point, the model has decided to call functions, you've called the functions
   # and provided the response back, and the model has considered this and responded.
 end
+# => "It looks like the weather is nice and sunny in San Francisco!
+If you're planning to go out, it should be a pleasant day."
 ```

 ### Completions